lkrsova/lkrsova.github.io/_pages/aboutme.md

 ![](/images/me-leni2.jpg)

-### Game designer and academic, huh?
+### Game designer by day, academic by night
 Yes.
 I’ve been always interested in how people make sense of technologies and how their experience is designed, video games included.
 Studzing it has come naturally.

 Intrigued by pop cultural phenomena like [The Terminator](https://www.imdb.com/title/tt0088247), [Short Circuit](https://www.imdb.com/title/tt0091949) or [The Matrix](https://www.imdb.com/title/tt0133093), I've been fascinated by artificial intelligence since I was a little kid.

 What entices me the most is **what we perceive as "believable" or "authentic" while interacting with an anthropomorphised AI**, be it an avatar, robot, or NPCs in video games.
 As a researcher I seek to support my design work with recent findings from human-computer interaction, AI in video games, robotics, and game design more broadly.

-### Do you have time to play video games, too?
+### Why video games?
-Oh, yeah!
 Though I wouldn't call myself a gamer, I do love playing video games for fun and educative purposes alike.
 The more games I play the better tools I have to design them.
 The more tools I have the more I understand what makes their design impactful.
 And the more I know what makes game design impactful the better games I can create, as well as make educated guesses to further pursue in my research.
 Win-win!

 Video games offer a unique way how to escape mundane things and experience something that would not be otherwise possible.
 I appreciate video games mainly for their interactive affordances and qualities - they allow us to be in charge of a story and co-create what's going to happen to us as a fictitious character in a made up world.